 Black bears may not inhabit Katmai because of competition with brown bears and a lack of preferred black bear habitat (forested areas).
 In winter, polar bears (Ursus maritimus) commonly occur as far south as St. Lawrence Island, just south of the Bering Strait.
-They may even reach St. Matthew Island and the Kuskokwim Delta, but are not know to use Bristol Bay to the west of Katmai.
+They may even reach St. Matthew Island and the Kuskokwim Delta, but are not known to use Bristol Bay to the west of Katmai.

 2. What is the difference between brown bears and grizzly bears?

 All grizzly bears are brown bears, but not all brown bears are grizzly bears.
 The bears you are watching on the cams are brown bears.
 Grizzly bears and brown bears are the same species (Ursus arctos), but grizzly bears are currently considered to be a separate subspecies (U. a. horribilis).
-Due to a few morphological differences, Kodiak bears are also considered to be are distinct subspecies of brown bear (U. a. middendorfii), but are very similar to Katmai’s brown bears in diet and habits.
+Due to a few morphological differences, Kodiak bears are also considered to be a distinct subspecies of brown bear (U. a. middendorfii), but are very similar to Katmai’s brown bears in diet and habits.

 Even though grizzlies are considered to be a subspecies of brown bear, the difference between a grizzly bear and a brown bear is fairly arbitrary.
 In North America, brown bears are generally considered to be those of the species that have access to coastal food resources like salmon.
 Grizzly bears live further inland and typically do not have access to marine-derived food resources.